-- For 'A' Levels: 5 A-C GCSE grades or equivalent including English and maths.
-A or B (or numerical grades 6-9) grades at GCSE in the subject a student wishes to study at A Level (depending on the subject see prospectus for details).
-Where there is no GCSE or equivalent course a decision will be made based on the students other GCSE grades. - For the International Baccalaureate Career Programme: 5 A-C GCSEs including a grade 5 or above in either English or mathematics - For the 'Foundation year 12' students will retake English and mathematics GCSE and will study at least one level 2 or 3 vocational course.
-If successful students will continue in years 13 and 14 to study the International Baccalaureate Career Programme.
-The entry criteria for this foundation pathway is 4 GCSEs at Grade D (or numerical grades 4 and above) including English and mathematics. - For the Wrotham Pro-Soccer Academy places will be awarded based on footballing ability through a process of trials, and a student having 5 GCSEs at A-C grades (or numerical grades 5 and above) including English and/or mathematics. - All courses are subject to numbers of applicants and the school reserves the right to not run courses should they not have viable uptake as judged by the school leadership team.
+- For 'A' Levels: 5 Grade 4 GCSE grades or equivalent including English and maths.
+Numerical grades 6-9 at GCSE in the subject a student wishes to study at A Level (depending on the subject - see prospectus for details).
+Where there is no GCSE or equivalent course a decision will be made based on the students other GCSE grades. - For the 'Foundation year 12' students will retake English and mathematics GCSE and will study at least one level 2 or 3 vocational course.
+If successful students will continue in years 13 Programme.
+The entry criteria for this foundation pathway is 4 GCSEs at Grade 4 or above including English and mathematics. - For the Wrotham Pro-Soccer Academy places will be awarded based on footballing ability through a process of trials, and a student having 5 GCSEs at numerical grades 5 and above, including English and/or mathematics. - All courses are subject to numbers of applicants and the school reserves the right to not run courses should they not have viable uptake as judged by the school leadership team.